viv-visw/my-portfolio/Tutorial - Transformer architecture/The Transformer Model/how-to-use-transformers-for-translation.md

 >[start] puede que llueve un poco el pasado [end]

-**Key Observations**

-* While the source sentence wasn’t gendered, this translation assumes a male speaker.
+> **IMPORTANT**
-* Keep in mind that translation models will often make unwarranted assumptions about their input data, which leads to ***algorithmic bias***.
+>* Translation models often make unwarranted assumptions about their input data, which leads to ***algorithmic bias***.
-* In the worst cases, a model might hallucinate memorized information that has nothing to do with the data it’s currently processing.
+>* In the worst cases, the model might hallucinate memorized information that has nothing to do with the data it’s currently processing.

-## Further Reading

-Congratulations on successfully translating English to Spanish sentences using the Transformer model!

 Check out the [How Do Transformers Work?](Important%20Concepts.md) section if you are still curious about Transformers and would like to learn more about these models.